thanhnam308/group4-docker-in-docker/Docker_in_Docker.md

 Docker as a sandbox environment.
 Suppose you want to use a Docker container as an environment isolated from the host environment where the actual work is done.
 In that case, you can launch a Docker container within that container.
 Building a sandbox environment inside a container is very easy because the environment can be disposed of by simply destroying the container.

-# Docker in Docker Methods
+# Docker in Docker by using Sysbox

- - Docker in Docker Using DinD
- - Mounting the Hosts Docker Socket
- - Using Sysbox To Run Docker in Docker
+Sysbox is an open-source dedicated container runtime that can nest containers without requiring privileged mode

+## Benefits
+- Preload Container Images
+- Hardened Security
+- Containerized Dev Environments